Axyl1410/Generative-Hub-App/README.md

 ## 👥 About Us

-We are a team of software engineers specializing in Web3 development, with a focus on:
+We are a team of software engineers specializing in Web3 and Web2 development, with a focus on:

 - Designing systems that are light yet powerful
 - Blending technical expertise with innovative design to craft engaging digital experiences
 - build user-friendly interfaces that not only look great but also function

-## Learn More
+## 🔎 Learn More

 To learn more about Next.js, take a look at the following resources: